Skip to main content

 4 mentions Positive Neutral Negative

 Players find the grinding aspect of the game tedious and frustrating, noting that while team building can be enjoyable, the lack of engaging music, consistent difficulty, and repetitive death sequences contribute to a monotonous experience.
-Many feel that the grind becomes overwhelming, especially as they progress from easy enemies to challenging foes, leading to a sense of boredom rather than fun.
+Many feel that the grind becomes a chore, especially as they progress from easy enemies to overwhelming foes, leading to a lack of overall enjoyment.

 • “You'll need a second life for grinding.”